 Are bagless vacuums better for the environment?

 They can be, as they reduce waste from disposable bags.
-However, it’s important to consider that emptying a bagless canister can release some dust back into the air if not done carefully.
+However, emptying a bagless canister can release some dust back into the air if not done carefully.
 People with severe allergies often prefer bagged vacuums with HEPA-grade bags, which seal the dust away permanently.

 What’s more important: suction power or the filter?